henrysky/astroNN/docs/source/neuralnets/neural_network.rst

     mean = [5., 5., 5.]
     std = [4., 3., 2.]

-4. `Mode 3` means normalizing data with a single mean and standard derivation=1 the data (only centered the data), it is useful for normalizing spectra
+4. `Mode 3` means normalizing data with featurewise mean and standard derivation=1 the data (only centered the data), it is useful for normalizing spectra

 .. code-block:: python